KhalilBelghouat/ExtremeRiskForecastingviaMarkovRegimeSwitchingModels/README.md

-# Extreme Risk Forecasting via Markov Regime Switching Models: Evidence from the Moroccan All Shares Index
+# Extreme Risk Forecasting via Markov Regime-Switching Models: Evidence from the Moroccan All Shares Index